Lost Island Theme Park: Planning and construction

-In 2001, Bertch Cabinet Manufacturing, owned by the Bertch family, opened Lost Island Waterpark.
-Over time, the water park expanded, and it became ranked among the best water parks in the United States.
-Planning for the theme park began in 2016, with a Lost continents theme featuring Atlantis and Zealandia as themed lands being initially considered before they decided to create an original storyline.
+In 2001, Bertch Cabinet Manufacturing (owned by the Bertch family) opened Lost Island Waterpark.
+Over its 20+ years in operation, the waterpark has gradually expanded, consistently ranking among the top water parks on the continent.

+Planning for a theme park began in 2016, with a tropical, “lost continents” or “ancient worlds” theme, with Atlantis and Zealandia being named as potential themed areas; soon, the creative team developed the concept of an original storyline for the park, wherein the entire setting is a fictional, enchanted island called ‘Auk Modu’ (in the park's constructed language of Aukipi) consisting of five realms themed around the classical elements and the spirits that maintain balance between them.

 On July 15, 2019, the Bertch family announced plans to construct Lost Island Theme Park next to Lost Island Waterpark.
 The planned 90 acre park would be located next to a 30 acre lake, and it would feature multiple attractions in five themed lands.
-The park will feature three roller coasters: the Nopuko Air Coaster, a Suspended Looping Coaster which operated at Ratanga Junction in South Africa as Cobra; Matugani, an Accelerator Coaster, which operated at Liseberg in Sweden; and an SBF/Visa junior Wacky Worm coaster named Lokolo.
+The park will feature three roller coasters: the Nopuko Air Coaster, a Suspended Looping Coaster (which had operated at Ratanga Junction in South Africa as Cobra); Matugani, an Intamin Accelerator Coaster (formerly Kanonen, at Liseberg Park in Sweden); and an SBF/Visa junior Wacky Worm coaster named Lokolo.
 Construction on Lost Island Theme Park began on August 23, 2019, and was completed in 2022.

 Lost Island Theme Park gradually began to unveil ride names and details on their website throughout the summer and fall of 2021.
 The park's Volkanu: Quest for the Golden Idol dark ride was formally announced during a press conference at the annual IAAPA Expo in Orlando, Florida.
 The park purchased a variety of new and used rides alike from a handful of manufacturers, including Zamperla, SBF Visa Group, Moser's Rides, Gerstlauer, and Interlink.

 On March 10, 2022, a fire destroyed the queue building, loading station and control system for Yuta Falls, an Interlink log flume ride.

 First season

 The park ended its first season earlier than originally scheduled due to lack of attendance and staffing issues.
 The delays with Matugani and Yuta Falls have been cited as a likely leading factor in the underwhelming attendance figures.
-Additionally, manufacturer delays kept the Nika's Gift carousel from even being delivered to the park during its first year.
+Additionally, the Nika's Gift carousel would be pushed back into the 2025 season from manufacturer and part delays.

-Rides
+In 2024, Lost Island announced that it would add Fire Runner, a single-rail roller coaster by Rocky Mountain Construction, for the 2025 season.

+Areas

 Tamariki Spirit Realm

 Home to the park's attractions for kids, this realm is the domain of the Tamariki, small mischievous spirits that maintain the balance of the four elements on the Lost Island.